Table of Contents

 Structure Of The Property

-Structure here is not referring to the design phase of the property, and going into deep engineering conditions.
-For sure, most of the hosts are not engineers so we are not speaking engineering.
+The structure here does not refer to the property’s design phase and going into deep engineering conditions.
+For sure, most of the hosts are not engineers, so we are not speaking engineering.

-Structure of the property here is referring mostly to the doors and windows of the property.
-If your property is with a large area, this topic is more important to you, as for sure it has more doors and windows.
+The property structure here refers mostly to the doors and windows of the property.
+If your property is in a large area, this topic is more important to you because it has more doors and windows.

 Speaking of which, ensure that all windows can open and close easily, and that all mechanisms for opening and closing windows are working.
 You should also ensure that all window locks operate.
 In Europe, and anywhere where most windows open to the outside, make sure they operate well and that they can close completely.

-Additionally, make sure that the mechanisms used to raise and lower the shutters are working well.
-If anything is stuck or catching, a guest may overstress the mechanism, resulting in costly damages.
+Additionally, ensure that the mechanisms used to raise and lower the shutters are working well.
+If anything is stuck or caught, a guest may overstress the mechanism, resulting in costly damages.

 According to doors; ascertain that all doors close completely and that all locks and keys are functional.
 If it’s difficult to lock a door, replace your locks with newer ones.
 Make sure bathroom doors do not stick!